bhaisahab-rdx/chickfarmss/RENDER_DEPLOYMENT_GUIDE.md

 3. Verify that the frontend loads correctly
 4. Test key functionality like authentication, game mechanics, and payments

-### Troubleshooting
+### Troubleshooting Common Issues

 If you encounter any issues with your deployment, check the following:

+#### Build Errors

+1. **"Cannot find package 'vite' imported from..."**
+   - This is fixed in our enhanced render-build.js script which properly installs all required build dependencies
+   - Solution: Use `node render-build.js` as your build command

+2. **"ERR_MODULE_NOT_FOUND" or "Unknown file extension .ts"**
+   - Caused by ES Module compatibility issues in production
+   - Solution: Our updated server.js handles this with proper module loading detection

+3. **"command not found" (status 127)**
+   - Happens when build tools aren't available in the build environment
+   - Solution: The render-build.js script now checks and installs tools globally if needed

+#### Runtime Errors

+1. **"Cannot find module './dist/...'"**
-1. **Deployment Logs**: Review the build and runtime logs in the Render dashboard
+   - Check that the build completed successfully and generated files in the dist directory
-2. **Environment Variables**: Ensure all required environment variables are set correctly
+   - Review logs to make sure esbuild ran without errors

+2. **Database Connection Issues**
+   - Verify your DATABASE_URL is correctly set in the Render environment variables
-3. **Database Connection**: Verify that the database connection is working
+   - Check that the database is accessible from Render's IP ranges

+3. **API Errors or Blank Pages**
-4. **API Errors**: Check server logs for any API errors or exceptions
+   - Check server logs for detailed error messages
-5. **Build Failures**: If you see errors like "vite: not found" or other build tool issues:
-   - Verify the render-build.js script is properly being executed
-   - Check that your repository includes all necessary configuration files (vite.config.ts, etc.)
+   - Verify that all environment variables are correctly set
+   - Test the API health endpoint to ensure the server is running

+#### Emergency Fixes

+If you're still having issues:

-   - If needed, manually install build dependencies in the Render dashboard using the Shell tab
+1. Use the Render Shell tab to access your deployment environment
+2. Run `NODE_ENV=production node render-build.js` manually
+3. Verify the dist directory contents with `ls -la dist`
+4. Check for errors in the server logs with `tail -f /var/log/render/app.log`
+5. Test the server in development mode with `NODE_ENV=development node server.js`

 ### Maintaining Your Deployment